Control Your Drug Costs

 Controlling drug costs is one of the major challenges of our health care system.
 CareFirst helps to manage these expenses through the formulary system, which gives preference to the most effective medications that are also the most cost-efficient.

-- Preferred Brand drugs are brand-name medications that are not yet available in generic form, but are chosen for their effectiveness and affordability compared to non-preferred brand alternatives.
+Tier 2: Preferred brand drugs are drugs that are not yet available in generic form.
+These drugs are chosen for their effectiveness and affordability compared to non-preferred brand alternatives.
 When no generic medications are available, selecting “preferred” brand medications is a way to save money.

-Here is a sample of brand-name vs. generic drug costs.
-If your medication doesn’t have a generic equivalent, ask your doctor if there’s a generic drug that will work for you.
+Here's a sample of brand-name versus generic drug costs.
+If your medication doesn't have a generic equivalent, ask your doctor if there's a generic alternative that will work for you.

 Average Monthly Cost* of Brand